cakwok/Autonomous-Driving/2. 3D Object Detection with LiDAR and Point Clouds/readme.md

-## Constructing
+## 3D Object Detection with LiDAR and Point Clouds(Constructing)

 ### Compute Lidar Point-Cloud from Range Image

 #### Visualize range image channels
-From this image, we can see the range channel(above) and intensity channel(below) as stacked to illustrate range image.
+In the Waymo Open dataset, lidar data is stored as a range image.
+The image below is about extracting two of the data channels, range and intensity, from the range image, and illustrated by stacking the range channel(above) and intensity channel(below).

 ![image](https://user-images.githubusercontent.com/21034990/222597886-9228ce0b-5dff-4f47-87f0-b39453473af6.png)

 #### Visualize point-cloud by Open3D
-In Open3D, a rainbow color map is a color map used to map scalar values to colors.
+Another way to visualize point clouds is to view them by Open3D.
+In Open3D, a rainbow color map maps scalar values to colors.
 Low scalar values are mapped to red, intermediate scalar values are mapped to green, and high scalar values are mapped to blue.

-Below shows the RGB image captured by the front camera, with the corresponding point clouds with examples of vehicles with varying degree of visiblility -
+At the same timestamp, the Waymo Dataset provides both the RGB image captured by the front camera, and the corresponding point clouds captured by LiDAR.
+The illustrations below shows also the examples of vehicles with varying degree of visiblility -

 ![image](https://user-images.githubusercontent.com/21034990/222808102-bc506df9-f863-4832-8f6b-085027f0bb19.png)
 <img width="1109" alt="image" src="https://user-images.githubusercontent.com/21034990/222811986-c5192314-af07-4856-b8df-043daf9fe7cb.png">